How to borrow against a life insurance policy

 The limit for borrowing money from life insurance is set by the insurer, and it's typically no more than 90% of the policy's cash value.
 When your policy has enough cash value (minimums vary by insurer), you can use it as collateral to request a loan from your insurance company.
 Keep in mind that if you have a newer policy it may take several years before it has accrued enough value for you to borrow against.

-Life insurance loans are only available on permanent life insurance policies — such as whole and universal life — that have a cash value component.
-Your policy's cash value grows over time.
-When there's enough (minimums vary by insurer), you can use it as collateral to request a loan from your insurance company.
+Life insurance loans are only available on permanent life insurance policies — such as whole life and universal life — that have a cash value component.
+You likely can't borrow against a term life insurance policy since it probably doesn't have cash value.
+Learn more about term vs. whole life insurance.

-- Taxes: If you get a loan and don't repay it or your policy lapses, you may owe taxes on the amount borrowed.
+Life insurance loans are generally tax-free.
+But if you don't repay the loan or your policy lapses, you may owe taxes on the amount borrowed.
 Speak with a financial advisor regarding tax implications before borrowing from a life insurance policy.